AntonioRBLX/UI-Libs/FPSLibrary/README.md

 	Type = "info"; -- (Optional) types: error, info, success, (case-sensitive) delete this line or set to nil for normal notification
 	Title = "This is a title" -- (Required)
-	Message = "This is an example message."; -- (Required) Icon = ""; -- (Optional) delete this line or set to nil for no icon Image = "rbxassetid://97207553955899"; -- (Optional) Shows a giant image at the center of the notification.
+	Message = "This is an example message."; -- (Required) Icon = nil; -- (Optional) delete this line or set to nil for no icon Image = 97207553955899; -- (Optional) Shows a giant image at the center of the notification.
 Delete this line or set to nil for no image
-	Sound = "rbxassetid://3398620867"; -- (Optional) delete this line or set to nil for no sound / custom notification type sound.
+	Sound = 3398620867; -- (Optional) delete this line or set to nil for no sound / custom notification type sound.
 	Duration = 10; -- (Required)
 	Actions = { -- (Optional) Delete this line or set to nil for no action buttons Action1 = {